claresudbery/ElevatorKata01/README.md

 			(and there is probably a danger that some poor person would get left stranded on the top floor because fetching them would never represent the most efficient use of the resource)

 Tests which might need writing:
+Stops should be visited in the correct order (if people on floors 3, 5 7 and 9 are all travelling upwards but make their requests in a different order, they should still be visited in ascending order)
+	This has been tested on:
+		upwards requests only
+		downwards requests only
+	This has NOT been tested on:
+		a mixture of both
 When two or more move requests are made after the lift has stopped in response to a call, they are all serviced correctly
 	I'm not sure the test code will handle this correctly!
 Might affect the time intervals?
 If somebody calls the lift while it is stopped on a floor because somebody called it there, it will start moving again